DavidHuie/signcryption/README.md

 provide signature verification as part of the decryption process and not as a separate process.

-AAL signcryption provides the following features:
+AAL signcryption provides the following features in unison:
 - confidentiality
 - message integrity
 - signature unforgeability